-Billing models under the Internet of Things need to connect billions of devices—and all of their individual components—with a financial infrastructure built to accommodate them from the ground-up.
+Billing models under the Internet of Things need to connect billions of devices—and all of their individual components—with a financial infrastructure built to accommodate them from the ground up.

 Most of the world operates with fragmented billing architecture that requires manual work and rigid plans for both B2B and B2C customers, but competitive enterprises can’t scale further without an integrated hub for customer billing.

-For example, telecom companies charge a single user for a single amount of data on a single phone, or a family plan on the complex end of the spectrum.
+For example, telecom companies charge a single user for a single amount of data on a single phone or a family plan on the complex end of the spectrum.
 That’s simply not enough to stay competitive or profitable in the IoT space.
 All industries involving information will adopt billing structures that will let them scale up further, driving competitive standards for every organization.

-Companies have the opportunity to optimize customer usage pricing, to analyze big data in real time, and to work strategically with manufacturing partners to optimize products and services with information feedback loops that update dashboard metrics as well as granular usage details.
+Companies have the opportunity to optimize customer usage pricing, analyze big data in real-time, and work strategically with manufacturing partners to optimize products and services with information feedback loops that update dashboard metrics as well as granular usage details.
 Solving that challenge will entail offering fluid plans and pricing.
 Service providers need to adopt financial structures that integrate with their own systems to offer personal pricing at scale, but pricing that also fits different regional and socio-economic standards all across the world.